mdditt2000/BIGIQ/README.md

 # CIS integration with BIG-IQ

+**This GitHub repository has been archived and is read-only.
+This project is no longer actively maintained**

 This github page documents how to use BIG-IQ with CIS and some details on their integration.

 **Note** This integration of **BIG-IQ and CIS** is for early field trials/experimental and demo purpose.
 We would like to get some feedback and potentially make improvements.
 The integration has not gone through regression testing.